 Pedro de Tovar comes in contact with the Hopi people at Oraibi as part of the expedition led by Francisco Vasquez de Coronado.

-1541 – Hernando de Soto discovers the Mississippi River, strengthening Spanish claims to the interior of North America.
+1541 – Hernando de Soto discovers the Mississippi River, strengthening Spanish claims to North America’s interior.

 Explorer Juan Ponce de León of Spain landed on the coast of Florida.